mih/Psignifit-3.x/doc-src/TUTORIAL.rst

 * We believe that the widths of the psychometric function is positive (the Gamma distribution is 0 for negative values) and most probabily somewhere around 3.

-* We feel like having observed 32 trials in which 2 trials were lapses and 30 were not.
+* We feel like having observed 30 trials in which 1 trial was a lapse and 29 were not.

+More information about prior selection can be found in the section _`Bayesian model fitting and prior selection`.

 We will now set up a data object that allows inference based on the posterior distribution of parameters given the observed data.